bronifty/obsidianvault_202311/202311/remix-vite/vercel.md

 import { unstable_vitePlugin as remix } from "@remix-run/dev";
 import { defineConfig } from "vite";
 import tsconfigPaths from "vite-tsconfig-paths";
-// import svgr from "vite-plugin-svgr";
 import mdx from "@mdx-js/rollup";
 import remarkFrontmatter from "remark-frontmatter";
 import remarkMdxFrontmatter from "remark-mdx-frontmatter";
-// import highlight from "rehype-highlight";
+import highlight from "rehype-highlight";
+import svgr from "vite-plugin-svgr";

 export default defineConfig({
   plugins: [